-I am an Acedemy of Finland Research Fellow (2018–2023) and the group leader of the Tracers in Molecular Imaging Group since January 2020.
+I am a tenure-track associate professor in Radiopharmaceutical Chemistry and the group leader of the Tracers in Molecular Imaging Group since January 2020.
 I have been a member of the TRIM team since the beginning of my Ph.D. studies in Radiochemistry in 2007.
 My Ph.D. studies were focused on the development of fluorine-18 -radiolabeled molecular imaging tools for the in vivo evaluation of porous silicon drug delivery systems, which sparked the interest to remain in the "margins" of radiopharmaceutical chemistry developing new molecular imaging tools to facilitate the translation of promising nanoscale drug delivery systems and materials from in vitro cell models to preclinical models.
 After my Ph.D., I trained years 2014–2016 under the mentorship of Dr. Jason S. Lewis as a postdoctoral fellow at the Department of Radiology at the Memorial Sloan Kettering Cancer Center, New York, NY, USA.
-Upon return to Helsinki, my research has focused on the development and evaluation of multimodality imaging probes for nanocrystalline cellulose (CNC) and lignin drug delivery systems, and tumor-infiltrating lymphocytes in cancer immunotherapy.
+Upon return to Helsinki, my research has focused on the development and evaluation of multimodality imaging probes for nanocrystalline cellulose (CNC) and lignin drug delivery systems, and tumor-infiltrating lymphocytes in cancer immunotherapy with Acedemy of Finland Research Fellowship (2018–2023).
 I especially enjoy the multidisciplinary nature of radiopharmaceutical chemistry, which allows me to combine radiochemistry, biochemistry, cell biology, physiology, histology, and laboratory animal science without having to pick one discipline!
-My research is currently funded by the Academy of Finland, and I am a supervisor of five Ph.D. students at the Doctoral Programme for Chemistry and Molecular Sciences (CHEMS-DP).
-I also manage the Radiopharmaceutical Chemistry services provided by our group through the Helsinki Animal in Vivo Imaging Platform (HAIP) and Biocenter Finland.
+I am currently a supervisor of three Ph.D. students at the Doctoral Programmes for Chemistry and Molecular Sciences (CHEMS-DP) and Doctoral Programme of Drug Research (DPDR).
+I also manage the Radiopharmaceutical Chemistry services provided by our group through the Helsinki in Vivo Imaging Platform (HAIP), part of HiLIFE, and Biocenter Finland.

 I got my B.Sc. and M.Sc degrees at the University of Jyväskylä, testing radiation detectors.
 After that I started doctoral studies in the Gamma spectroscopy group at the accelerator laboratory of the Department of Physics, University of Jyväskylä.
 In my Ph.D. work I studied in-beam and decay spectroscopy of very neutron-deficient bismuth and astatine nuclei.
 After finishing the Ph.D. in 2009 I worked for one year as a laboratory engineer here in the Radiochemistry Laboratory, Department of Chemistry, University of Helsinki.
 After that I did some teaching, including the spring semester in 2011 as a primary school science teacher in Vantaa.
 Subsequently I went to work as a researcher in the Joint Research Centre of the European Commission in Geel, Belgium, measuring cross sections of inelastic neutron scattering.
 After almost nine years in Belgium, I returned back to Finland in February 2021 to take up the formidable task of replacing Kerttuli Helariutta as the senior laboratory engineer here at the Department of Chemistry.
 I am responsible for the cyclotron, radiation detectors, radiation safety, teaching nuclear spectrometry, and other support for scientific research.
 I am looking forward to participating in the various interesting research programs that are being conducted here!